allront/mlops_zoomcamp/README.md

 #### Scikit learn
 Catboost provides broad integration with other packages, such as MLflow and scikit learn.
-In meanwhile, sklearn is used for
+In meanwhile, sklearn is used for:
 * splitting the data set for train/test
 * calculating model performance the metrics such as accuracy, f1, roc_auc